Alaska Wildlife Conservation Center384 Votes Currently Closed

 Close to the ghost town of Portage this famous animal care center is a refuge for sick and orphaned Alaskan wildlife.
 They also help translocate or reintroduce species, like they did for wood bison and elk.
 Animals seen at the center include: wolves, foxes, eagles, grizzlies, musk ox, sitka black tailed deer, caribou, lynxes and coyotes.
 The Behind the scenes tour will take you through some areas not normally open to the public.
 Try and make sure to catch one of the feeding times.
 Also, visit the popular attractions in the city by following Anchorage itinerary 3 days.

-Alaska Wildlife Conservation Center Information
+Alaska Wildlife Conservation Center Travel Tips

 - DO NOT TOUCH OR FEED THE ANIMALS!